smontgomlab/resources/scg_primer.md

 Home directory quota is fixed at 32GB.
 Just about the only thing that should be there is software that you install.

 ### Lab directory
-  - Currently: `/labs/smontgom/`
-  - After April 3, 2020: `/oak/stanford/groups/smontgom`
+  - `/oak/stanford/groups/smontgom`
-  - Most of your files should be in `${LAB_DIR}/SUNETID`.
-The first time you log into SCG, you will have to make your personal directory in `/labs/smontgom/`
+  - Most of your files should be in `/oak/stanford/groups/smontgom/SUNETID`.
+The first time you log into SCG, you will have to make your personal directory in `/oak/stanford/groups/smontgom/`
   - Shared lab data sets are in `${LAB_DIR}/shared`
-  - Check the lab quota with `lfs quota -h -g scg_lab_smontgom /oak` (will change to `lfs quota -h -g lab_smontgom /oak` after April 3, 2020)
+  - Check the lab quota with `lfs quota -gh oak_smontgom /oak`

 ### Scratch space
 Every node on has SCG (both login and batch) has scratch space mounted at `/tmp`.
 This scratch is available only to that node, and the files you create there are visible only to your user.
 You have to copy anything you want to save **back to Oak** if you want to be able to access it from other nodes or allow other users to see it.